andrei-pmbcn/faith/src/encounter/README.md

 The encounter element must have an **id** attribute and can have a **name**, **class**, **mode**, **template** and **default** attribute.
 See the [Ruleset Xml](#ruleset-xml) section for more information.

+Every encounter kind has the `encounter` class.
+Any other classes that encounter kinds have should be prefixed with `encounter-`.

 The encounter element can have two (and only two) `<victory>` elements, which describe the the victory conditions that are checked for a given side